Hotels near Thorpe Park Multipurpose Fields

 Which hotels near Thorpe Park Multipurpose Fields have laundry facilities?

-Which hotels near Thorpe Park Multipurpose Fields have a pool?
+Which hotels near Thorpe Park Multipurpose Fields have an outdoor pool?

 Which hotels near Thorpe Park Multipurpose Fields have suites or extra space?